 - 1. All Spartan College owned facilities of general occupancy are either equipped with fire alarm systems or smoke detectors.
 Personnel discovering the fire are responsible for immediately notifying local fire department. - Using a building fire alarm system normally is restricted to situations where smoke and/or fire has been observed.
-In situations where only an odor (i.e., chemical, electrical, natural gas, etc.) is detected, employees/students should observe the following procedures. - a) During normal work hours, Spartan College employees will notify Dean of Academic Affairs and Operations, 310-579-9436 or Program Director 310-579-9471, of the location and type of odor (i.e., chemical, electrical, natural gas, etc.).
-Maintenance / security personnel are responsible for conducting a search of the building and for making the determination whether to notify the Tulsa fire department and to activate the fire alarm system.
+In situations where only an odor (i.e., chemical, electrical, natural gas, etc.) is detected, employees/students should observe the following procedures. - a) During normal work hours, Spartan College employees will notify Dean of Academic Affairs and Operations, 310-579-9436 or Campus President 310-579-9450 for Inglewood Campus and/or AMT Program Chair 951-228-9939 or Campus Director 951-228-9921 for Riverside Campus of the location and type of odor (i.e., chemical, electrical, natural gas, etc.).
+Maintenance / security personnel are responsible for conducting a search of the building and for making the determination whether to notify the fire department and to activate the fire alarm system.
 If any questions arise as to the seriousness of the situation, maintenance / security personnel are not to hesitate in ordering an immediate evacuation of the building.
 If there should be any concerns about an explosive mixture from chemical or natural gas concentrations in the air, the fire alarm is not to be activated. - b) Outside normal work hours, employees are responsible for notifying the Spartan employee designated in charge.
 If unable to contact the designated Spartan supervisor, immediately evacuate the building and alert the local fire department and notify the Dean of Academic Affairs and Operations.